Independent set sequence of some linear hypertrees: Introduction

-\begin{note} After reading a draft of this paper \cite{GS2024-v1} Ferenc Bencs suggested to us that the method of partial synchronization (see e.g., \cite{BRGGGS2019}) might be appropriate for establishing unimodality of the independent set sequences of uniform linear hypercombs.
-We were not able to see a straightforward way to apply the method in this case; instead our approach to Corollary \ref{cor-comb} was inspired by ideas presented in \cite{WZ2011}, one of the references in \cite{BRGGGS2019} (that ironically had also been used by the first author in \cite{GH2018}). \end{note}
+\begin{note} In a draft of this paper \cite[version 3]{GS2024-v1} we claimed that the independent set sequence of $C_{n,\ell}$ is unimodal (in fact, log concave) for all $n$ and $\ell$.
+During the refereeing process we discovered an error in our proof, which has led us to the weaker statement.
+Our approach to Corollary \ref{cor-comb} was partly inspired by ideas presented in \cite{WZ2011}, one of the references in \cite{BRGGGS2019}; we thank Ferenc Bencs for bringing \cite{BRGGGS2019} to our attention. \end{note}

 In proving Theorem \ref{thm-comb} and Corollary \ref{cor-comb} we work in a more general setting, attaching a copy of the same fixed hypergraph $G$ to the first vertex of $P_{n,\ell}$, the last vertex of $P_{n,\ell}$, and all vertices that are in two edges of $P_{n,\ell}$ (for $C_{n,\ell}$, $G$ is a single edge of order $\ell$).
-For each fixed $\ell$ we present an algorithm (whose running time depends on $G$) that checks whether the independent set sequences of the hypergraphs in this family (indexed by $n$) are log-concave, that is very much in the spirit of \cite[Theorem 3.1 and subsequent applications]{WZ2011}.
+Our approach to studying the independent set sequence of this family of hypergraphs is very much in the spirit of \cite[Theorem 3.1 and subsequent applications]{WZ2011}.
 We defer the details to Section \ref{subsec-comb-proofs}.